ShaiNachum/Quack_Home_Assignment/README.md

 }
 ```

-Possible status values are: "open", "pending", "in progress", "resolved", and "closed".
+Possible status values are: "open", "pending", "resolved", and "closed".